CSC207-UofT/207-course-notes/12-design-patterns.md

 Factory and Builder patterns are two representative examples of creational patterns.

 ### 12.2.1.
-Factory: theme and variations
+Factory

-**Problem:** You need to create objects that are all subclasses or implementing class of the same abstraction, but you don’t want your code to depend on the exact class names or how they’re built.
+**Problem:** You need to create objects that are all subclasses or implementing classes of the same abstraction, but you don’t want your code to depend on the exact class names or how they’re built.

 **Solution:** Use a special “factory” object or method that decides which class to create and returns a ready-to-use instance.

 There are several variations of the Factory pattern, but they all share the same basic idea.

-1. The first variation is the **Simple Factory** pattern, which uses a (usually static) method to create objects based on input parameters.
-This creates a single type of object.
+1. The first variation is the **Simple Factory** pattern, which _uses a (usually static) method to create objects based on input parameters_.
+It can produce different concrete types that share a common interface or superclass.
-2. The second variation is the **Factory Method** pattern, which uses inheritance to decide which class to instantiate.
-This creates a single type of object.
+2. The second variation is the **Factory Method** pattern, which _uses inheritance to allow subclasses to decide which concrete class to instantiate_.
-3. The third variation is the **Abstract Factory** pattern, which uses composition to delegate the instantiation logic to another object.
-This creates a family of related objects*.
+3. The third variation is the **Abstract Factory** pattern, which _uses composition to delegate the instantiation logic to another object_.
+This creates a family of one or more related objects.

-> *Note: we will not cover the Abstract Factory pattern in this course.
+> **Note:** we will focus on the Simple Factory and Abstract Factory.

 ### Simple Factory example